 - Priscilla on Twitter

 [00:00:24] Patrick O’Keefe: Hello, and thank you for joining me for episode number 99 of Community Signal.
-On this episode, our guest is Priscilla McClay, online community manager at Sue Ryder where she has laid efforts to build, grow and measure online community at the more than 60 year old charity which provides support around end of life care and bereavement.
+On this episode, our guest is Priscilla McClay, online community manager at Sue Ryder where she has led efforts to build, grow, and measure online community at the more than 60-year-old charity which provides support around end of life care and bereavement.

 If you enjoy the show, you can back it on Patreon at communitysignal.com/innercircle.
-Thank you to Dave Girdler, Serena Snoad and Carol Benovic-Bradley for supporting our program.
+Thank you to Dave Gertler, Serena Snoad, and Carol Benovic-Bradley for supporting our program.

-Priscilla McClay has a BA in English literature and creative creating and a Masters in Journalism.
+Priscilla McClay has a BA in English literature and creative creating and a master’s in journalism.
 She has spent seven years working in digital in the nonprofit sector, five of which were in community management.
 Prior to Priscilla’s current job at Sue Ryder, she worked in the community team at Macmillan Cancer Support.
-Priscilla, welcome in the show.
+Priscilla, welcome to the show.

 [00:01:11] Priscilla McClay: Hi, thank you for having me.

 [00:01:12] Patrick O’Keefe: It is a pleasure to have you.
 I had Serena Snoad on a while back, someone I’ve known for quite a while.
 She had a lot of really nice things to say about you and the work you do.
 Looking into your background, looked like it will be a great conversation on the show.
 I’m glad that you were able to make some time for us.

 [00:01:28] Priscilla McClay: I’m glad to be here.